sodadata/docs/soda-cl/optional-config.md

 layout: default
 title: SodaCL optional check configurations
 description: Add optional configurations to your SodaCL checks to optimize and clarify.
-parent: SodaCL
+parent: SodaCL reference
 redirect_from:
 - /soda-cl/quotes.html
 ---

-# Optional check configurations
+# SodaCL optional check configurations
 *Last modified on {% last_modified_at %}*

 When you define SodaCL checks for data quality in your checks YAML file, you have the option of adding one or more extra configurations or syntax variations.
 Read more about [SodaCL metrics and checks]({% link soda-cl/metrics-and-checks.md %}) in general.